 Figure 5.
-Land: Water analysis change between 2000 and 2005 in the ME-11 project area, there was very little total change between these two sample dates.
+Land:Water analysis change between 2000 and 2005 in the ME-11 project area, there was very little total change between these two sample dates.
 The northern project area lost land while the southern project area gained land.

 Figure 6.
-Percent land by year in project CRMS sites (CRMS 2493 and CRMS 624), reference CRMS sites (CRMS 605 and CRMS 583), and Mermentau River reference CRMS site (CRMS 584).
-Note that the data displayed above is on a different spatial scale than the data in the above two figures and is for trend examination (CRMS spatial viewer land/water, Barras et al. 2008).
+Percent land by year in project CRMS sites (CRMS2493 and CRMS0624), reference CRMS sites (CRMS0605 and CRMS0583), and Mermentau River reference CRMS site (CRMS0584).
+Note that the data displayed above is on a different spatial scale than the data in the above three figures and is for trend examination (CRMS spatial viewer land/water).